 Frequently words such as galvanizing, zinc galvanizing, galvanization would refer to hot dip galvanizing.
-Hot dip galvanizing is the process of applying a thin layer of zinc coating metallurgically on steel.
+The galvanizing process refers to the hot dip galvanizing process and the galvanizing process is the metallurgical application of zinc on iron or steel.
+The end product is the galvanized iron or steel product

-The hot dip galvanizing process involves batch dipping chemically cleaned fabricated steel into molten zinc.
-Fabricated steel products are carefully jigged on frames in batches and chemically cleaned of all surface contamination such as dirt, oil and grease, mill scales and rust in a series of chemical tanks.Within the hot dip galvanizing process or galvanizing lines as its sometimes called, are the (1) Heated caustic solution, (2) Caustic rinse water tanks, (3) Hydrochloric acid tank (frequently a few), (4) Acid water rinse tank and (5)a heated tank of flux solution. - refer to Diagram 1 above
+The hot dip galvanizing process involves batch dipping chemically cleaned fabricated iron or steel into a pot of molten zinc.
+Fabricated steel products are carefully jigged on frames in batches and chemically cleaned of all surface contamination such as dirt, oil and grease, mill scales and rust in a series of chemical tanks.Within the hot dip galvanizing process or galvanizing lines as its sometimes called, are the (1) Heated caustic solution, (2) Caustic rinse water tanks, (3) Hydrochloric acid tank (frequently between 3 or 4 and in big plants even more), (4) Acid water rinse tank - refer to diagram above

 Diagram 2 - A photomicrograph of a typical Hot Dip Galvanizing Zinc Coat metallurgically bonded to the base steel (ZALAS)